galgier/maze/README.md

     As of this time it supports two generation algorithms and one solution algorithm.
 See Maze.generators and Maze.solvers.

     This module supports 2D and 3D orthogonal mazes.
+There are some definitions for hexagonal grid cells, but this is untested.

     The 3D mazes may be less than ideal in that there is likely to be way too many openings between layers.
-There are some definitions for hexagonal grid cells, but this is untested.
+Perhaps a better mechanism can be created for choosing random directions to travel.

     If invoked such as:
         py maze.py 10 10